 The Food Banks of Québec network has implemented the Food Exchange , which is an electronic platform that connects product suppliers with community programs associated with the preparation or distribution of food.

 Food handlers who are sick or showing symptoms of respiratory illness (fever and cough) must inform their employer.
 They should stay at home until their symptoms subside and follow the public health guidelines available on the Self-care Guide .

 Food businesses are encouraged to work on their service continuity plan.

 Agricultural producers and food processors may continue their direct sales activities to consumers through the following:

 - In a permanent or seasonal farmer's market stall;

 - In a shop or stand located on or outside production sites, including self-service stands;

 - At a delivery point for the delivery of a basket or an order.

-They must, however, ensure compliance with hygiene and public health measures and instructions.
+However, they must ensure that hygiene and public health measures and instructions are followed, according to the requirements of the alert level in effect in the region, including, but not limited to, the continuous wearing of surgical masks in workplaces.
 Farmer's markets, whether indoors or outdoors, can also continue to operate and must follow the same guidelines.

 The Public health expertise and reference centre (INSPQ) indicates preventative measures to take against the spread of COVID-19: